skops-dev/skops/docs/persistence.rst

 Command Line Interface
 ######################

-Skops has a command line interface to convert SciKit-Learn models persisted with ``Pickle`` to ``Skops`` files.
+Skops has a command line interface to convert scikit-learn models persisted with ``Pickle`` to ``Skops`` files.

 To convert a file from the command line, use the ``skops convert`` entrypoint.